Marcellous Curtis

 • Ecclesiastes 3:11 (NKJV)

-So belief is not meant to be forced.
+This is why belief, in this writing, is not meant to be forced.

 It grows as life is seen more clearly.